mgoold/linear_algebra_notes/linear_algebra_content_3.md

 In order to find $u_100$, the easy thing is to diagonalize A (assuming n disting eigenvectors), so that we can reduce the problem to taking powers of $\Lambda$, and then multiplying that times $u_0$.

-Strang writes out the solution to this (in this lecture and in ITLA) in basically 2 steps:
+Strang writes out the solution to this (in this lecture and in ITLA) in basically 2 steps to show the actual computations involved:

 * construe $X^{-1}u$ as the components of u (c1 ... cn) times each eigenvector x1...xn of $X^{-1}$ like so: $u_0\text{ = }c_1x_1\text{ + }c_2x_2\text{ +...+ }c_nx_n$ .
 The textbook gives this as "c = " rather than $u_0\text{ = }$ .
 In this way of thinking, both the vector u and the inverse eigenvector matrix $X^{-1}$ are portioned out into c components.
 * multiply these components times corresponding eigenvalues and eigenvectorx from X, like so: $Au_0\text{ = }c_1\lambda_1x_1\text{ + }c_2\lambda_2x_2\text{ +...+ }c_n\lambda_nx_n$ .